Seattle Sewer Baiting Program

 If you live in Seattle, contact the Seattle Sewer Baiting program.
 They can investigate a suspected faulty side-sewer connection when rats are a concern.

 Professionals can identify a faulty side-sewer by pouring a colored dye down a rat burrow.
 If the colored water shows up in a nearby sewer manhole, then the side-sewer may have a break.
 If this is the case, we recommend the homeowner hire a licensed contractor to make necessary repairs.

 Keep rats away from your side sewer

 Inspect your side sewer.
 In Seattle, the property owner is responsible for maintenance and repair of the homes side sewer.

 - Seattle Public Utilities recommends inspecting your side sewer every 8-10 years.
-Learn more at Your Side Sewer - Utilities, Seattle Public Utilities (SPU)
+Learn more at Your Side Sewer, Seattle Public Utilities (SPU)

 - If you suspect you have a side sewer issue, contact a sewer inspection company to schedule an inspection.

 - Report active flooding, sewer backups, leaks and spills to SPU at 206-386-1800

 Keep food and grease out of your drains: Garbage disposals and dishwashing can wash food down your drains.
 Rats can then follow the scent of this food.